JJ-Shapiro/Framebook-1-/README.md

   It has some drawbacks as well however.
 It doesnt have a webcam, instead relying on the GCam app and a magsafe mod to provide video using your phones front camera.
 Most people seem to use earbuds as well, so no speakers are engineered into the design.
 I can't afford to build it personally right now, but maybe someone else who looks for the same qualities in a laptop might.

+By the way, I'm sixteen and hoping for some work experience?
+If you have any interest in letting a very enthusisastic and relatively proficient teenager spend some time at an engineering company I'd appreciate any offer.

 Massive thanks to Arya for all of their hard work making a FW13 to USB adapter.
 Check them out here: https://github.com/CRImier/MyKiCad/tree/master/Laptop%20mods/framework_input_controller

 Desinged and rendered by Joe Shapiro.
 Free to use with links to this repository.
 Be warned that this is very much conceptual.